 Option 3 is the best answer because you’re leading your son or daughter to the answer without telling them what to do.
 You’re helping them figure it out on their own which is a skill they absolutely need to have in sixth grade and through middle and high school.

 Now, if you’re feeling especially confident, you can help even more with the preview technique.
-When kids not only understand the skills involved in their homework but they also get a sneak peek and understand what they’re going to see in class the next day or even the next month, they’ll be better able to focus and feel a whole lot more confident.
+When kids not only understand the skills involved in their homework but also get a sneak peek and understand what they’re going to see in class the next day or even the next month, they’ll be better able to focus and feel a whole lot more confident.

 Does your child need help to review and preview material?
-Our caring subject experts are here to help them finish this school year strong and start the next grade level with confidence.
+Our caring subject experts are here to help them finish this school year strong and start the next grade level with greater confidence.